Dyalog/APLCourse/docs/finding-and-replacing-values.md

-# Finding and replacing values
+# Finding and Replacing Values

 ## Searching and finding
 It is common to make multiple equality comparisons.
 Doing this one at a time becomes tedious.